 Figure 11 Summary plot contains more informationFigure 10 summary plot of the global importance

 To get the specific importance of each feature, we use formula 11 to get the result and calculated their proportion (listed in table 3).
 Recall that the IMD combines information from the seven domains using the weights we have mentioned to produce an overall relative measure of deprivation.
 We also list these weights on the rightmost column to make a comparison with the proportion of each domain’s importance as follows.
-Although there are some differences between the calculated proportion and the weight mentioned above: for the weight derived from importance, health_score is nearly 1.5% lower than the official weight; the live_score are house_score domains have about 0.7% difference with the official one; Others are slightly higher than official weight and the difference is within 0.5%, the overall structures are similars.
+Although there are some differences between the calculated proportion and the weight mentioned above: for the weight derived from importance, health_score is nearly 1.5% lower than the official weight; the live_score and house_score domains have about 0.7% difference with the official one; Others are slightly higher than official weight and the difference is within 0.5%.
+On the whole, the overall structures between the proportion we calculated and the official weight are similar, which means the average contribution of each domain conforms to the official weight.

 Table 3 average importance of each feature